GMPRO TSP solver: Google Maps with more than 25 waypoints

 The cities he visited (in order) are: Vancouver, BC, Canada, Burnaby, BC, Canada, Port Moody, BC, Canada, Coquitlam, BC, Canada, Port Coquitlam, BC, Canada, Surrey, BC, Canada, Langley, BC, Canada, Abbotsford, BC, Canada, Mission, BC, Canada, Chilliwack, BC, Canada, Hope, BC, Canada, Meritt, BC, Canada, Princeton, BC, Canada, Keremeos, BC, Canada, Osoyoos, BC, Canada, Kelowna, BC, Canada, Revelstoke, BC, Canada, Golden, BC, Canada, Lake Louise, BC, Canada, Banff, AB, Canada, Canmore, BC, Canada, Calgary, AB, Canada, Fernie, BC, Canada, Cranbook, BC, Canada and Nelson, BC, Canada.

-How much will this API call cost you?
-Each shipment in the input JSON for a single-vehicle optimization costs $0.01 ($10 per 1,000 visits - see the official pricing page for the Google Maps Platform), so this 25 shipment call will cost you $0.25.
+in the input JSON for a single-vehicle optimization costs $0.01 ($10 per 1,000 visits - see the official pricing page for the Google Maps Platform), so this 25 shipment

 In this tutorial, you learned how to make a single vehicle (TSP) API request.
 In the next one, I'll show you how to use GMPRO to solve the multi-vehicle Vehicle Routing Problem (VRP), as well as how to apply more advanced constraints like time windows, visit durations, loads, capacities, and much more.

-πŸ‘‹ As always, if you have any questions or suggestions for me, please reach out or say hello on LinkedIn.
+π As always, if you have any questions or suggestions for me, please reach out or say hello on LinkedIn.